For common abbreviations and acronyms used on the Pizza Making forum, and other

 AUTOLYSE: A rest period, typically lasting 15-45 minutes, during which

-added and fermentation activity begins.
-Full absorption allows the gluten structure to form better,
+fermentation activity begins.
+Full absorption allows the gluten structure to form better, more complex bonds

 BAKER'S PERCENTS (OR PERCENTAGES): A mathematical tool and "language" used